Mathias Jørgensen (footballer, born 2000)

-Mathias Jørgensen (born 20 September 2000) is a Danish professional footballer who plays as a striker for Eliteserien club Bodø/Glimt.
+Mathias Jørgensen (born 20 September 2000) is a Danish professional footballer who plays as a striker for club Blackburn Rovers.

 Club career

 Youth

 Jørgensen began his youth career with local side Hundested before joining the youth squad of Nordsjælland.
 On 8 January 2017 he signed with the Odense Boldklub youth squad at the age of 16.

 Jørgensen started to draw the attention of the first team with his play with the U19 squad.
 On 15 September 2018, he scored four goals with the U19 team in a 4–1 victory over Lyngby.
 While with OB's U19 team Jørgensen scored 28 goals in 24 matches.

 OB

 Jørgensen made his professional debut with OB on 18 April 2018 in a 1–1 draw against Randers FC.
-For the 2018/19 season he was promoted to the first team.
+For the 2018–19 season he was promoted to the first team.
 He scored his first goal as a professional on 15 July 2018 in a 3–2 loss to Vendsyssel FF.
 The following matchday, he also scored in a 2–2 draw against SønderjyskE.
 On 3 October 2018 Jørgensen scored the second goal for OB in a 2–0 victory over Thisted FC in a Danish Cup match.
-His play with OB drew the interest of several European clubs, and during January 2019 he joined Borussia Mönchengladbach during training camp in Spain.
+His play with OB drew the interest of several European clubs, and during January 2019 he joined Borussia Mönchengladbach during a training camp in Spain.